 So, meet Weigela (our oldest), Petunia (girl), Bachelor Button (B.B.) (boy), and Hollyhock (girl) and read about how they have helped our “Peppermint Stick” style to grow here.

 Then, meet Tulip (boy), Dandelion (boy), and Sunflower (boy) and read a bit about what they’ve impressed on us here.
 Sweet Pea (girl) is our littlest, a 2016 surprise.

-The rest of the webnames are the Elderberries (my parents who came to live with us a few years until they moved into a seniors’ residence, mentioned above), Poppy (Daddy—Rob, mentioned below), and Peppy (Joy).
+The rest of the webnames are the Elderberries (my parents who came to live with us for a few years until they moved into a seniors’ residence, mentioned above), Poppy (Daddy—Rob, mentioned below), and Peppy (Joy).
 My “Peppy” web name based on my former MBC (Muskoka Bible Centre, at that time called Muskoka Baptist Conference) children’s ministry youth staff nickname because I liked peppermint candies!